brucemack/microlink/docs/el_supplement.md

-This request provides an efficient way for a node to obtain the IP address and status of an individual callsign **without requesting the entire directory.**  This would be used by a client that wants to make a request to a specific station without pulling down the entire EchoLink directory.
+This request provides an efficient way for a node to obtain the IP address and status of an individual callsign **without requesting the entire directory.**  This would be used by a client that wants to make a request for information about a specific station without pulling down the entire EchoLink directory.
 This can also be used to refresh cached directory information.
 This feature is extremely useful for constrained stations that may not have the memory and/or bandwidth to manage a multi-megabyte copy of the entire EchoLink directory.
 Stations should use this to reduce the load on the EchoLink Server.